yiyuma/technical-tutorials/Spring/Hibernate.md

 ## Hibernate

-### Entity class
-Java class that is mapped to a database table.
-- Must be annotated with @Entity
-- Must have a public or protected no-argument constructor

 ### Data Access Object (DAO)
 DAO is a common design pattern.
 DAO is responsible for interfacing with the database. (like a helper for communicating with the database) DAO needs a JPA Entity Manager.<br>